 John 7:3-6 His brothers therefore said to Him, “Depart from here and go into Judea, that Your disciples also may see the works that You are doing.
 For no one does anything in secret while he himself seeks to be known openly.
 If You do these things, show Yourself to the world.”
 For even His brothers did not believe in Him.
 Then Jesus said to them, “My time has not yet come, but your time is always ready.”

-Jesus was waiting until the 10th day of Nissan so that the announcement of His arrival would be in accordance with the date established by the Old Testament prophecy of Exodus 12.
-On the 10th day of Nissan, the Passover Lamb would remain under inspection until the 14th day of the month.
+Jesus was waiting until the 10th day of Nisan, so that the announcement of His arrival would be in accordance with the date established by the Old Testament prophecy of Exodus 12.
+On the 10th day of Nisan, the Passover Lamb would remain under inspection until the 14th day of the month.

-Jesus rode into Jerusalem on Palm Sunday, the 10th day of the Nissan (April), and allowed men to proclaim Him as the Messiah.
-The people who were there to greet Him—spread palm branches over the road ahead of Jesus as He rode into Jerusalem.
-His arrival on Palm Sunday was the same day that Exodus called for the inspection of the Passover Lamb.
+Jesus rode into Jerusalem on Palm Sunday, the 10th day of the Nisan (April), and allowed men to proclaim Him as the Messiah.
+The people who were there to greet Him spread palm branches over the road ahead of Jesus, as He rode into Jerusalem.
+His arrival on Palm Sunday was the same day that Exodus called for the inspection of the Passover lamb.
 It was an opportunity for those who came to greet the Lord, to inspect His life for any imperfection.
-If they believed that Jesus was perfect and qualified to be the Messiah, they could hail Him with the praise that was called for, when the Messiah arrived, as prescribed by Psalm 118.
+If they believed that Jesus was perfect and qualified to be the Messiah, they could hail Him with the praise that was called for when the Messiah arrived, as prescribed by Psalm 118.
 If the people believed Him to be a sinner as with all other men, they would have rejected Him for His imperfections.
 On Palm Sunday, 32 A.D., the crowd hailed Jesus as the perfect and spotless Lamb, and they received Him as their Messiah.

 Matthew 21:1-3 Now when they drew near Jerusalem, and came to Bethphage, at the Mount of Olives, then Jesus sent two disciples, saying to them, “Go into the village opposite you, and immediately you will find a donkey tied, and a colt with her.
 Loose them and bring them to Me.
 And if anyone says anything to you, you shall say, ‘The Lord has need of them,’ and immediately he will send them.”